grdw/grdw/_posts/2021-11-13-project-euler-42-coded-triangle-numbers.md

 }
 ```

-All that's left to do is to loop over the list of names, calculate each word value and check if that value is in the list of triangle numbers.
+All that's left to do is to loop over the list of names, calculate each word value, and check if that value is in the list of triangular numbers.

 ```rust
 fn is_triangle(n: &str, list: &Vec<u32>) -> bool {